SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 ## Recommendations

-The following checklist is only recommended key points to consider in making contributions easier, clear and transparent.
+The following checklist contains some points to be addressed in order to make contributions easier, clearer and more transparent

 > ## A checklist of things that can be included in your Contributing guidelines
 >